 Overall aims and purpose

-The module will allow the student to study the modern English criminal law, in particular the law relating to: Introduction; actus reus; mens rea; Negligence and Strict Liability; General Defences; Parties to Crime; Inchoate Offences; Homicide; Non-fatal Offences against the Person; Offences under the Theft Acts 1968 and 1978: Theft and Related Offences; Offences involving Deception; Further Offences under the Theft Act; Criminal Damage; Sexual Offences.
+actus reus and mens rea; Negligence and Strict Liability; General Defences; Parties to Crime; Inchoate Offences; Homicide; Non-fatal Offences against the Person; Offences under the Theft Acts 1968 and 1978: Theft and Related Offences; Offences involving Deception; Further Offences under the Theft Act; Criminal Damage; Sexual Offences.

-Outline the functions of criminal law, giving examples of relevant offences, and to explain the relationship between law and morality.
+Demonstrate a comprehensive understanding of the functions of criminal law, giving examples of relevant offences, and to clarify the relationship between law and morality

-Identify and differentiate between the various culpable states of mind.
+Explain and differentiate between the various culpable states of mind

-Distinguish between offences of basic and specific intent and apply the distinction to a factual scenario.
+Distinguish between offences of basic and specific intent and correctly apply the distinction to a legal problem

 Teaching and Learning Strategy